baalajimaestro/Java-AIML-Bot/README.md

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+## DEVELOPMENT STOPPED ON THIS.
+IT WAS MEANT TO BE USED AS A COLLEGE PROJECT.
+YOU CAN STILL CHAT WITH THIS BOT [HERE](t.me/baalajimaestro_bot)

 First you need to get the library and add it to your project.
 There are few possibilities for this:

 If you use Maven, Gradle, etc; you should be able to import the dependency directly from Maven Central Repository.
 For example: